About the Artist

 I’m happy to finally combine these varied interests into a creation completely my own and share it with you.
 Thank you to all those who have and continue to encourage and aid me in this creative pursuit.

 Making my ball-jointed dolls...

 It starts with the raw sculpting of clay over a humble armature and evolves through many stages.
 At each stage, I work hard to ensure that the mechanics of my dolls are solid with natural movement for easy posing and that the outer form is pleasing to hold and display.
-The sculpting takes anywhere from several months to years to complete.
+The sculpting takes anywhere from a month to year to complete.

 Once the sculpt is ready it’s off to the casting company!
 They create a master from my sculpt and cast a sample for my approval.
 If the sample is good then production can begin.
 This can take 2-6 months as the company must work around the weather, holidays and other orders.

 After the dolls are produced in resin each one is hand-painted by me (unless ordered blank).
 Then the real fun begins!
 Each outfit I create is unique.
 From selecting the fabric, to drafting patterns, sewing, knitting and embellishing - there's nothing quite like putting the whole look together and seeing this complete little character come to life. ♥